colyseus/docs/docs/server/room.md

 }
 ```

-Broadcasting a message to all clients, except the one who sent it:
+Broadcasting a message to all clients, except the sender.

 ```typescript
 onMessage (client, message) {